flutter/website/src/docs/cookbook/design/package-fonts.md

 ---
-title: Exporting fonts from a package
+title: Export fonts from a package
 prev:
-  title: Displaying SnackBars
+  title: Display a snackbars
   path: /docs/cookbook/design/snackbars
 next:
-  title: Updating the UI based on orientation
+  title: Update the UI based on orientation
   path: /docs/cookbook/design/orientation
 ---

 Rather than declaring a font as part of an app, you can declare a font as part of a separate package.
 This is a convenient way to share the same font across several different projects, or for coders publishing their packages to the [Pub site][].

-## Directions
+This recipe uses the following steps:

-  1. Add a font to a package
+  1. Add a font to a package.
-  2. Add the package and font to the app
+  2. Add the package and font to the app.
-  3. Use the font
+  3. Use the font.

-## 1. Add fonts to a package
+## 1. Add a font to a package

 To export a font from a package, you need to import the font files into the `lib` folder of the package project.
 You can place font files directly in the